Thoughts on Growth: My First Semester of College (2020)

 But, I am not finished.
 I am never finished.
 In fact, my growth is boundless, eternal.
 It will be challenging, but I remain faithful in knowing I am never the same, I never will be the same, but I still take a piece of my past self with me.

 This project is dedicated to my growing pains and my grown pains.
 It is dedicated to my first heartbreak and relationship with a woman.
 Dedicated to my newfound queerness.
-To my disorientating relationship with gender.
+To a disorientating relationship with gender.
 To my home(s).
 To all the love I have lost, but also gained.
 To finally feeling love.
 And finally, most of all, this project is dedicated to my heart.

 I hold these experiences with tenderness, sifting through the oceans of my conscience.
 And in doing so, I glimpse at those fleeting moments of euphoria.
 How warm it still feels.
 I have never felt so light.
-I’m remembering what it was like to kiss you for the first time.
+I’m remembering what it was like to kiss you for the first time!
 And how I saw a whole universe in your eyes.
 The sorrow of you still lingers, but now it sits on the horizon, no longer consuming me.